-President may assign to them.
-In making such assignments, the President shall have regard to the desirability of ensuring that such responsibilities are entrusted to competent persons with relevant qualifications or experience.

-- (2) The Attorney General shall be the principal legal adviser to the Government and shall have the right of audience in all courts in The Gambia. - (3) The Vice-President and Secretaries of State shall be entitled to such remuneration, allowances and other incidents of office as may be prescribed by an Act of the National Assembly. - (4) The Vice-President and Secretaries of State shall not - - (a) while they continue in office, hold any other office of profit or emolument whether public or private, occupy any other position carrying the right to remuneration for the rendering of services, or directly or indirectly carry on any trade, business or other undertaking;
+- 1. The Vice-President and Ministers shall be responsible for such Ministries or other business of the Government as the President may assign to them.
+In making such assignments, the President shall have regard to the desirability of ensuring that such responsibilities are entrusted to competent persons with relevant qualifications or experience. - 2.
+The Attorney General shall be the principal legal adviser to the Government and shall have the right of audience in all courts in The Gambia. - 3.
+The Vice-President and Ministers shall be entitled to such remuneration, allowances and other incidents of office as may be prescribed by an Act of the National Assembly. - 4.
+The Vice-President and Ministers shall not - a. while they continue in office, hold any other office of profit or emolument whether public or private, occupy any other position carrying the right to remuneration for the rendering of services; - b. undertake any activity inconsistent with their official position or expose themselves to any situation which carries with it the risk of a conflict developing between their official interests and their private interests; - c. use their position as such or use information entrusted to or received by them in their official position directly or indirectly to enrich themselves or any other person. - 5.
+Where the Vice-President or Ministers were engaged in any trade, business or other undertaking before assuming their offices, they shall, if they wish to continue such trade, business or other undertaking, do so under a trusteeship.